orlevit/latin_music_statistics/crawler/README.md

 Key Conclusion:

+#### General
+* The words "querer" ("want") and "amor" ("love") occur at significantly higher rates compared to other terms, it might indicating that a majority of the songs focus on desire and love, likely emphasizing the longing for love.

+* It is most likely that a song will convey a negative sentiment.

+* The predominant themes "Love and Relationships", "Heartbreak and Loss" and "Toxic Relationships" are representative of approximately 71% of the corpus.
+Notably, many of these songs delve into the complexities of deep emotional connections, often focusing on ongoing or concluded relationships rather than those in their initial stages.

+#### Romeo Santos
+* Emphasizes his name and the term "king", which may indicate a high opinion of himself and affectionately refers to women as "Mami".

+* His music deals a lot with contemplating the human "inner world" and his lyrics often delve into complex emotions.

+### Prince Royce
+* Often emphasizes his name and affectionately refers to women as "Baby".

+* One of his musical themes is "Forbidden Love" which usually involves falling in love with an unavailable person and focuses on the emotional highs and the thrill of love.

 ## Motivation
 As a passionate Bachata dancer, I'm always looking for ways to deepen my connection with the music and improve my dancing.
 One important aspect of this is being able to understand and relate to the songs on a deeper level.
 However, since my Spanish comprehension is limited, I've often felt like I'm missing out on some of the rich emotional and thematic nuances that make Bachata music so powerful.
 To bridge this gap, I decided to leverage my analytical skills and explore Bachata songs from a data-driven perspective.
 Here are some keyquestions that I thought that would help me better understand the music and, ultimately, become a more connected dancer: